machinetranslate/machinetranslate.org/contributing/style.md

 # 🔨 Markdown

-Machine Translate articles are written in [markdown](https://www.markdownguide.org/cheat-sheet/).
+Machine Translate articles are written in [Markdown](https://www.markdownguide.org/cheat-sheet/).

 Follow the structure from published Machine Translate articles.

-## Front matter
+## Front Matter

-Add front matter parameters at the beginning of each article.
+Add [Front Matter](https://jekyllrb.com/docs/front-matter/) variables at the beginning of each article.

 ```
 ---